nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 MSS:

 1. User toggles to the `Calendar` tab.
-2. TutorBuddy shows a calendar representation of the sessions, showing .
+2. TutorBuddy shows a calendar representation of the sessions, showing the schedule of the current week.

+   Use case ends.

+Extensions:

+* 2a.
+User can toggle between the different weeks using the left and right button in the Calendar page.

+* 2b.
+User can toggle directly move to this week's schedule by clicking on the `Today` tab.

   Use case ends.

 **Use case: UC0X - Show help**